-Aboriginal Ancestors were stolen from their land where they had been placed with care and ceremony, to be housed in metal boxes as specimens or ornaments of curiosity by individuals, families and institutions.
+Aboriginal Peoples’ burial places have been desecrated in the name of curiosity, science and research.
+Ancestors were stolen from their land, where they had been placed with care and ceremony, to be housed in metal boxes as specimens or ornaments of curiosity by individuals, families and institutions.

-The 1980's saw Aboriginal Ancestors start to return to rest on Country.
+The 1980s saw Aboriginal Ancestors start to return to rest on Country.
 But the journey is by no means complete and there are many more of our Ancestors still to come home.
 We can all walk together and help in this essential work.

 Every care has been taken to discuss the complexities in Returning our Ancestors as sensitively as possible.
 However, it must be acknowledged that even while taking this care, there is deep sorrow and pain involved, especially for Aboriginal Peoples.

 If you find these issues upsetting, please seek counselling or support through Elders, respected persons or other community members.
 You may also wish to contact community agencies such as Aboriginal co-operatives, Aboriginal community-controlled health organisations, Beyond Blue, Lifeline and Headspace.